 Stephanie Brown - Communications Officer

 The Conveners Group is intended to co-ordinate and manage the workload of the Subject Committees.
 The membership is made up of the 10 Subject Committee Conveners.
 The SYP Vice Chair is also a non-voting member of the Group and facilitates its meetings.
 The Conveners Group also decides on which consultations SYP should respond to and contributes to the development of SYP’s campaigns.
-You can read more about the Conveners Group here, or about the role of Subject Committees here.
+You can read more about the role of Subject Committees here.

 The Procedures Group is made up of up to 5 MSYPs and was set up to ensure that young people are at the heart of considering any new policies and/or amendments to processes and systems that may be presented from time to time.
 It is their role to represent MSYPs and bring the ideas of young people forward to our Chief Officer.
-Members of the Procedures Group include:
+The new Procedures Group will be appointed shortly.